-The LPI-360 measures 30 behaviors that have stood the test of time: ongoing research by Kouzes and Posner for almost two decades has proven that leaders engage in these 30 behaviors when performing at their very best.
+The LPI-360 measures 30 behaviors that have stood the test of time: ongoing research by Jim Kouzes and Barry Posner for almost two decades has proven that leaders engage in these 30 behaviors when performing at their very best.
 The more frequently leaders exhibit these behaviors, the more one attributes to them the qualities of leadership.

 The 30 Leadership Behaviors

 How frequently do others see you engage in leadership behaviors?